 When it comes to money we are all different concerning our priorities and wants with regards to the amount of spending power we have available to blast off over a few hectic days, which is like asking someone the length of a piece of string.

-In May 2012 the exchange rate of one dollar was around RP9200 I hope the exchange rate is similar on your arrival but don’t stress if its not because even if it drops to Rp8500 it represents a loss of only RP700 or 7 cents in the dollar.
+In May 2012 the exchange rate of one dollar was around RP9200.
+I hope the exchange rate is similar or better on your arrival but don’t stress if its not, because even if it drops to Rp8500, it represents a loss of only RP700 or 7 cents in the dollar.

 The Indonesian currency is very easy to understand as you will see from the these examples.
 The conversion rate of Rupiah into dollars using the following examples is only a rough estimate and is meant to be used by you for a quick conversion only. i.e Rp100000 divided by Rp9200 = $10.87c.